-- Recycle as much as possible – bottles, cans, glass, paper, cardboard, cell phones, ink cartridges, tires and much more.
-Check your city website so you know what to throw in your recycling cart and our recycling drop-off programs.
+- Recycle as much as possible – plastic bottles, cans, paper, cardboard, cell phones, ink cartridges, tires and much more.
+Check Oberlin’s city website so you know what to throw in your recycling cart and our recycling drop-off programs.

 Cleveland youth and volunteers have been participating in the Adopt-a-Beach program since 2008.
 Each year Alliance staff meets with city partners to share and compare results for water sampling and discuss their top litter findings.
 In addition, groups discuss how to use the data collected to improve beach health.

 Recycling is not only a way to reduce your impact, but also a great way to prevent marine debris!
-Learn to do it correctly.
-Get the facts here.
 The best solution for preventing marine debris is don’t litter and pick up any litter you find, disposing of it properly!

 News Articles Relating to Plastic and Plastic Marine Debris: